Raleigh DUI Driver’s License-Suspension Lawyer

 If your license has been suspended due to a refusal, you may request a hearing before a DMV hearing officer.
 The refusal hearing must be scheduled within 10 days of the date that the DMV sent you notice of the suspension of your driver’s license.

 If you face losing your driving privilege in North Carolina, contact a skilled license-suspension hearing attorney at Coolidge Law Firm.
 The attorneys at Coolidge Law Firm can help you navigate through the complex process with the DMV and fight to keep you on the roadways.
-Call (919) 239-8448 for a free consultation.
+Call (919) 239-8448 or fill out the contact form below for a free consultation.